 I remember YouTube being very helpful as there are quite a few people who made either very informative and witty videos on this topic or showed random meals they were eating.
 This gives you such a great insight into the colourful world of veganism—and can also make for great friendships.

 Forums are another place to find vegan people or even websites like meetup where you can find like-minded people in your area.
 Having these connections makes it so much easier to stay vegan, especially if you have a lot of resistance from your friends and family.

 Have you felt resistance from close family and friends because of your lifestyle choices?
 If so, how have you dealt with it?

-I would say we’re both very lucky and didn’t have to deal with a lot of resistance.
-Alena’s parents were pretty open and interested about it and her mum changed her diet towards whole plant-based foods a few years after her and so her dad only eats a few animal-based snacks here and there at home.
+I would say we’re both fortunate and didn’t have to deal with a lot of resistance.
+Alena’s parents were pretty open and interested about it, and her mum changed her diet towards whole plant-based foods a few years after her, and so her dad only eats a few animal-based snacks here and there at home.

 Last Christmas, we decided to plan and cook almost every meal for 3 days when we spent time together with the whole family – and they loved our healthy vegan dishes, most of which nobody had eaten in that way before or believed it was really vegan.
 So that was a huge success!

 When you hear the phrase, “less is more”, what comes to mind?

 It makes sense in so many aspects of life.
 When you have/do/be less of one thing, most of the time, the opposite can become more too!
 So when you worry less, you can smile more.
 When you procrastinate less, you work more.
 And when you eat less processed junk food – you eat more whole foods.